Things to do in Johannesburg - Lindfield House

 Don’t miss the amazing doll’s house which Katharine and her late mother spent years decorating and furnishing, making many of the beautiful pieces themselves.

-For more information and entrance fees, go to Lindfield House or follow on Facebook .
+For more information and entrance fees, go to Lindfield House .
+The house is situated in Richmond Avenue, Auckland Park.

 P.S.
 Only well-behaved children are allowed as there are many breakable antiques in the house.